FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The symmetry code.
 Designates how the factors will be specified.

-      NONE: No Symmetry - all Coefficients are specified, corresponds to A in SEED.
+      * NONE: No Symmetry - all Coefficients are specified, corresponds to A in SEED.
-      ODD: Odd number Coefficients with symmetry, B in SEED.
+      * ODD: Odd number Coefficients with symmetry, B in SEED.
-      EVEN: Even number Coefficients with symmetry.
-C in SEED.
+      * EVEN: Even number Coefficients with symmetry, C in SEED.